 Cupressus forbesii tolerates sand.

-Cupressus forbesii's foliage color is green-gray and type is evergreen.
+Foliage of Cupressus forbesii has color green-gray and is evergreen.

 Communities for Cupressus forbesii:Chaparral and Yellow Pine Forest.